I’m passing along the latest information on Maryland transition to e-filing.

 In 2014, the Maryland Judiciary launched the Maryland Electronic Courts (MDEC) system – a project that modernizes current case management systems and streamlines court processes to make case filings more convenient for litigants.
 Here are two updates.

 APRIL 4: New E-filing interface

 - Beginning April 4th, the Judiciary will transition to a new e-filing interface called Odyssey File & Serve (H5).
 Users will have a four-week grace period to transition to H5.
 During this period, registered users should electronically file using H5.
-The transition period will end May 2 and you will no longer be able to file using the old interface.
-The H5 interface will be compatible with all browsers, i.e., Internet Explorer 10 or 11, Chrome, Firefox or Safari.
+The transition period will end on May 2 and you can no longer file using the old interface.
+The H5 interface will be compatible with all browsers, i.e., Internet Explorer 10 or 11, Chrome, Firefox, or Safari.

 - Beginning March 22nd webinar sessions on the new H5 e-filing interface will be available.
 Online training videos are now available.

 - Please note if you are currently registered, you will not be required to register again.